Showing posts with label sandwiches. Show all posts

 For the tastiest soup, it's best to boil leftover roasted turkey bones and turkey bits in a pot of seasoned water.
 Once the water is simmering on low, just step away for an hour, and meanwhile, do a little veggie and leftover turkey chopping to add with strained turkey broth.

-My Turkey Soup recipe link here is based on a typical Chicken Soup, so just substitute with cooked leftover turkey.
+My Turkey Soup recipe link here is based on a typical Chicken Soup, so just substitute it with cooked leftover turkey.

-My Chicken Soup recipe starts with uncooked chicken, so this Turkey Soup spin-off will be done in less time -- just simmer long enough to tenderize the chopped carrot, onion and celery.
+My Chicken Soup recipe starts with uncooked chicken, so this Turkey Soup spin-off will be done in less time -- just simmer long enough to tenderize the chopped carrot, onion, and celery.
 This soup is easier with cooked turkey.

 Check out my video below for all the tasty details.